PAIR-code/lit/website/src/tutorials/text-salience.md

 tokens or the tokens we replaced?
 Would it change the model prediction confidence scores?

-To do this, we generate a counterfactual example for this sentence by using the word replacer to replace “actress” with “actor” and “her” with “his”.
-If our model is predicting a negative sentiment due to sexist influences towards “actress” or “her”, then the hypothesis is that it should show opposite sentiments if we flip those key tokens.
+To do this, we generate a counterfactual example using the Datapoint Editor which is located right beside the Data Table in the UI, changing "actress" with "actor" and "her" with "his" after selecting our datapoint of interest.
+An alternative to this approach is to use the Word replacer under the Counterfactuals tab in the bottom half of the LIT app to achieve the same task.
+If our model is predicting a negative sentiment due to sexist influences towards
+“actress” or “her”, then the hypothesis is that it should show opposite sentiments if we flip those key tokens.